- Focus: Studying the composition, evolution and unique bioactivities of venoms in neglected taxa

 The aim of our research is to understand the composition, bioactivity and evolution of venoms in relatively neglected taxa, especially invertebrates.

 Venoms are primarily used for predation and defence.
-They have evolved in the animal kingdom about two dozen times independently, in animals as different as jellyfish and the platypus.
+They have evolved in the animal kingdom at least 100 times independently, in animals as different as jellyfish and the platypus.

 Recent technological advances in the study of venom peptides and proteins allow us to study venom in a wider range of animals, which allows us to draw more general conclusions about the biology and evolution of venoms.